GabrieleGhisleni/EnergyProject/README.md

 **Then we will explain how to change those services and replace them with yours.**

 It is required a basic understanding of how to use [docker].
-In any case, the first step would be to pull the [Docker Image] attached to this github page, running the following command:
+In any case, the first step would be pulling the [Docker Image] attached to this github page, running the following command:

 ```sh
 docker pull git+{bho}